eth-cscs/abcpy/doc/source/user_customization.rst

 ^^^^^^^^^^^^^^^^^^

-The next function we implement is :py:meth:`_check_input <abcpy.probabilisticmodels.ProbabilisiticModels._check_input>` which should behave as follows:
+The next function we implement is :py:meth:`_check_input <abcpy.probabilisticmodels.ProbabilisiticModels._check_input>` which should behave as described in the documentation:

-.. autoclass::  abcpy.probabilisticmodels.ProbabilisticModel
+.. automethod::  abcpy.probabilisticmodels.ProbabilisticModel._check_input
-   :members: _check_input
    :noindex:

 This leads to the following implementation: